Shinyn/Shinyn/README.md

 - MySQL
 - React
 - MongoDB

-I am currently looking for LIA (internship) for the period: 30 October 2023 - 11 April 2024
+- TailwindCSS
+- Next.js
+- Docker

 If you want to connect with me send me a DM on linkedIn and we'll talk :)

-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning Next.js
-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently working on a side project that will be released before summer
 - 📫 How to reach me: https://www.linkedin.com/in/mattias-alm/

 <!--